Technical skill ●○○○○

-‘Space’ is quite an abstract concept.
-It tells us ‘where’ or ‘how far’.
+Space is quite an abstract concept.
+We use it in daily life to understand ‘where’ and ‘how far’.

 - With ‘where’ we mean locations or positions that make up space.

-- With ‘how far’ we mean distance or displacement; the space from one position to a new.
+- With ‘how far’ we mean distance or displacement; the space from one position to a new one.

 With time and quantity,

-- and we can say ‘how many are there?’ but actually also ‘what quantity is it?’.
+- and we can say ‘how many are there?’ but also ‘what quantity is it?’

-It seems to work fine for time and quantity.
-So, let’s not rename them but simply call them properties along with position.
-These three properties define the concepts of time, quantity and space, so that we are able to talk about them and work with them.
+It seems to already be fully tangible and measurable to use the terms time and quantity.
+There is no need to rename them.
+We will simply think of them as properties along with position.
+These three properties define the concepts of time, quantity and space, so that we are able to talk about them, measure them and work with them.